WMatthewARC/Module-09-Challenge/README.md

 …?
 What’s that!?  you want my take aways?
 	Well…
--	You got way too many people with the same last name and way too many named Hercules.
+-	You got way too many people with the same last name to not have some red flags and way too many named Hercules.
+-	Also paying people excetly 4,000 is not helping.
--	Your top heavy in salaries
+-	Your top heavy in salaries.
--	You really should organize your department needs based on demand.
-Older hires have filled your employees count.
+-	Also, you really should fill departments based on needs and demand.
+Older hires have filled your employee count.
+I would guess there are some slack in over lay in processes you could stand to tighten the belt on, reinvest that money saved in your bottom 20% to 45% rate employees.
+Grow a dedicated base.